AN EVIL GENIUS

 "Nos da, mun!"

 Marooned here in New Brunswick, I wander the roads around my home staring as long as sheep or cows; I walk around my little acre, here where I have founded my Castell Coch, my Fairy Castle, my weathered stone farmhouse of wood and yellow plastic siding.
 Indoors at night I can peer still into the fire's warmth and friends smile out at me from the flames; they open their arms and their lips move in greeting.
 "Seek and you will find; knock and things will open."
-But when I knock and memory's door swings open wide, who knows what Jack and Crossbones will spring grinning from the flames?
+But when I knock and memory's door swings open wide, who knows what Jack and Crossbones will spring grinning from the flames?"Do Welshmen put leeks in their hats on St. David's Day?"

 "I beg your pardon?"